-In making sales, you’d like to minimize the surprises, especially the unexpected item returns.
+In making sales, you’d like to minimize unpleasant surprises, such as unexpected item returns.
 How helpful, then, that researchers at University of Miami, University of California-Riverside, and Baruch College are alerting us to a circumstance where we could get blindsided: When a shopper in a hurry, thrilled with the item we’ve recommended, turns strongly against the purchase as they later encounter information about the alternatives.
 The surprise is the researcher’s finding that the stronger the customer’s enthusiasm about that initial alternative, the stronger the subsequent rejection.

 The explanation has to do with what social psychologists call “cognitive dissonance.”
 Consumer psychologists usually know it as “buyer’s remorse.”
 When someone chooses a product, they often later have doubts that they made the right decision.
 This is more likely when they later get information about the good features of the other possible choices.